 Prioritized Focus Area #1 Prioritized Focus Area #2 Prioritized Focus Area #3 Essential Action 1.1 5.1 5.3 Desired Annual Outcome responsibilities.
 Core leadership tasks and regular meetings are Campus instructional leaders review lesson plans frequently for alignment to the standards and the expected level of rigor, and provide teachers with feedback and lesson planning support.
 Teachers use a corrective instruction action planning process to identify trends in student misconceptions, determine the root cause as to why students may not have learned the concept, and create plans for intervention and enrichment.
-Desired 90-day Outcome Campus instructional leaders will adjust the roles & responsibilites of teacher leaders based on evaluation of effectiveness.
+Campus instructional leaders will adjust the roles & responsibilites of teacher leaders based on evaluation of effectiveness.
 Campus instructional leaders will adjust the feedback protocol based on teacher feedback and evaluation of the process.
-Campus instructional leaders will evaluate teachers' use of available tools to create and effectively implement corrective instruction action plans. tills cycle Behavior Barriers: Directors & Teachers allowing the busyness of the end of the school year cause them to stray from the written responsibilities of the leadership roles.
-Behavior Barriers: Directors allowing the busyness of the end of the school year cause them to abandon the established feedback protocol.
+Campus instructional leaders will evaluate teachers' use of available tools to create and effectively implement corrective instruction action plans. uns cycle Behavior Barriers: Directors & Teachers allowing the busyness of Behavior Barriers: Directors allowing the busyness of the end of the school year cause them to abandon the established feedback protocol.
 Mindset Barriers: We already know what our students need, so we don't need to continue the corrective instruction action planning process.
-District Actions for this Cycle The district will provide continued training and support to campus directors and teacher leaders.
+The district will provide continued training and support to campus directors and teacher leaders.
 The district will assist with upholding the priority of continuing with the feedback protocol.
 The disctrict will monitor tools and feedback protocol process to ensure fidelity.
-District Commitment Theory of Action support and coaching of campus leaders and to suppporting If the district commits to ensuring access to high-quality common formative assessment resources aligned to state standards for all tested areas and PK-2nd grade math and reading, then we will have effective objective-driven, daily lesson plans with formative assessments.
+Theory of Action directors by protecting their time dedicated for school leadership, If the district commits to ensuring access to high-quality common formative assessment resources aligned to state standards for all tested areas and PK-2nd grade math and reading, then we will have effective objective-driven, daily lesson plans with formative assessments.
 If the districts commits to providing effective systems for identifying and supporting struggling learners, then data-driven instruction will improve student success.
-ACTION PLAN